irsbugs/pdp11-code/README.md

 The **simh** application provides simulation of DEC's PDP11 computers.

-A PDP11 Programming card may be obtained from: echo PDP11 Programming card: https://archive.org/details/bitsavers_decpdp11PDul75_1582192/page/n1/mode/2up
+A PDP11 Programming card may be obtained from: https://archive.org/details/bitsavers_decpdp11PDul75_1582192/page/n1/mode/2up

 ## Testing CSR Status and Looping